2. Quick Start Guide

 Check out the external repositories:cd ufs-srweather-app ./manage_externals/checkout_externals

 <machine_name>is replaced with the name of the user’s platform/system.
-Valid values are:
+Valid values include:

 Load the python environment for the regional workflow.
 Users on Level 2-4 systems will need to use one of the existing

-wflow_macos) and adapt it to their system.source <path/to/etc/lmod-setup.sh/or/lmod-setup.csh> <platform> module use <path/to/modulefiles> module load wflow_<platform>
+wflow_macos) and adapt it to their system.
+Then, run:source <path/to/etc/lmod-setup.sh/or/lmod-setup.csh> <platform> module use <path/to/modulefiles> module load wflow_<platform>

 then the user should run